Who Is Really "Looting" America? Because It's Not Protestors

 Advertisement

-However, data from securities filings compiled by The Washington Post show that publicly traded companies with more than 500 employees have received more than $1 billion in funds from this program that, based on clearly stated requirements, they should not be qualified for.
-Several loan recipients were prosperous enough from the loan to pay executives $2 million or more.
+However, data from securities filings compiled by The Washington Post show that publicly traded companies with more than 500 employees have received more than $1 billion (£800 million) in funds from this program that, based on clearly stated requirements, they should not be qualified for.
+Several loan recipients were prosperous enough from the loan to pay executives $2 million (£1.6 million) or more.

 Other government subsidies offered to corporations allowed some companies to be bailed out without taking money directly.
 Instead, their money came from issuing bonds that are then purchased by the Federal Reserve.
 Because the companies were not accepting money in the form of a loan, they were not required to protect employees' jobs.